-A couple with little hope of reconciliation may privately enter into an oral or written agreement to live apart.
-This is typically called a marital settlement agreement, separation agreement, or property settlement agreement.
-When the ground for divorce is voluntary separation, a separation agreement may be used as evidence to obtain the divorce.
+In situations where a married couple sees little hope of reconciliation, they may privately enter into an agreement, either verbal or written, to live apart.
+These agreements can be called: a marital settlement agreement, separation agreement, or property settlement agreement.
+If the couple seeks a divorce on the grounds of voluntary separation, a separation agreement may be used as evidence to obtain the divorce.

 Read the law: Md Code, Family Law Title 8

 What should we include in our agreement?

 A separation agreement should provide for the following:

 - the care, custody and support of any children;